-Last week recession rates continued to be characterized in the good or fair range across the Everglades Protection Area (EPA), helped by rainfall and inputs from the north.
-However current and predicted depths indicate that the hydroperiods in WCA-3A necessary for a productive wading bird nesting season remain in question, critical as nesting has been minimally successful for the last three consecutive seasons.
-White ibis continue to forage in numbers (~7,000) in WCA-3A North, but this is too early and typically when they forage at this time in the season nesting is limited at the important Alley North colony located in that sub-basin.
+Last week recession rates continued to be characterized in the good or fair range across the Everglades Protection Area (EPA), the fastest recession was experienced in central WCA-3A (an important region for wading bird foraging as we move further into the dry season).
+Current recession rates in WCA-3A North remain slower than past weeks with help from inflows from the north (S-150).
+Early in the season it looked unlikely for a hydroperiod long enough to support nesting at the Allen North colony; conditions now look moderately favorable.
+White ibis continue to forage in numbers in WCA-3A North, but this is too early and typically when they forage at this time in the season, nesting is limited in that sub-basin.
 Water depths in Taylor Slough and salinities in Florida Bay remain well positioned for this time of dry season.
-Florida Bay minimum flows and levels (MFL) also remain well positioned outside the thresholds of harm.
+Florida Bay minimum flows and levels (MFL) metrics also remain well outside the thresholds of harm.